dwyl/learn-json-web-tokens/README.md

 #### Store the Token in a Database?

+##### LevelDB

+If your app is *small* or you don't want to have to run a Redis server, you can get most of the benefits of Redis by running LevelDB.

+- [ ] update example to use LevelDB for Token storage (and invalidation!)

 ##### Redis

+Redis is the *scalable* way of storing your tokens.

 If you are *totally* new to Redis read:
 + Intro: http://redis.io/topics/introduction